DFE-Digital/dfe-job-descriptions/Architects/TechnicalArchitect.md

 ## Summary

 These are exciting times at the Department for Education.
-In 2022 we'll continue to build services for all our users – children, adults, and those in social care
+In 2022 we'll continue to build services for all our users – children, adults, and those in social care.

 Our diverse and inclusive culture reflects the society we live in.
 This helps us to achieve better outcomes for all our users.
-See what our team have to say here [Culture video](https://www.youtube.com/watch?v=dgS-yJKR4Z4).
+See what our team have to say in our  [DfE digital culture video](https://www.youtube.com/watch?v=dgS-yJKR4Z4).

 We work in multi-disciplinary teams using Agile methods to innovate and radically improve services that:

-• Raise education standards and provide the best start in life for children
+- Raise education standards and provide the best start in life for children

-• Support disadvantaged and vulnerable children and young people
+- Support disadvantaged and vulnerable children and young people

-• Drive economic growth
+- Drive economic growth

-You can read more about our strategy on the [DfE digital and technology strategy blog](https://dfedigital.blog.gov.uk/)
+You can read more about our strategy on the [DfE digital and technology strategy blog](https://dfedigital.blog.gov.uk/).

 As a Technical Architect, you will be designing and building services for a diverse set of users, including citizens, teachers, social workers, and school professionals.